What is the true cost of living in South America?

 In general, food is cheap in South America.

-It’s cheaper than America and a lot cheaper than Europe.
-For example, Colombian food is know for been great value for money.
+It’s cheaper than in North America and a lot cheaper than Europe.
+For example, food in Colombia is known for being great value for money.

 Cost To Retire In South America